blaenk/blaenk.github.io/provider/pages/reads.markdown

 <img src="/images/books/metaruby.jpg" class="right" width="128">

-<a href="http://amzn.com/1934356476" name="metaprogramming-ruby">Metaprogramming Ruby</a> --- Ruby has a tradition of employing metaprogramming techniques in various libraries to create DSLs that make programming a lot simpler or straightforward, as is evident in libraries like Rails, Sinatra, Cucumber, etc. --- pretty much any Ruby library defines a form of DSL.
+<a href="http://amzn.com/1934356476" name="metaprogramming-ruby">Metaprogramming Ruby</a> --- Ruby has a tradition of employing metaprogramming techniques in various libraries to create DSLs that make programming a lot simpler or straightforward, as is evident in libraries like Rails, Sinatra, Cucumber, or any other significant Ruby library.

 This book covers the details on how the language really lends itself to metaprogramming through mechanisms such as `method_missing()`, `instance_eval()`, and `define_method()` that allow one to dynamically add methods and functionality to classes at run-time.
 Perhaps most important is its coverage of the Ruby object model (hierarchy) complete with Eigenclasses, and how method calls are resolved in this grand context.